As Japan eyes COVID-19 penalties, experts urge caution

 Some experts are calling on the government to exercise caution in considering a law revision to impose punishments against refusals of authorities' requests for cooperation in the fight against the novel coronavirus.

-In order to give teeth to its efforts to curb the increase of infection cases, the government is looking at punishments for businesses that refuse to meet requests for suspending or shortening operations and infected people who refuse hospitalization advice.
-Many people consider the measure to be inevitable in view of an unabated spread of the virus.
+In order to give teeth to its efforts to curb an increase of infection cases, the government is looking at punishments for businesses that refuse to meet requests for suspending or shortening operations and infected people who refuse hospitalization advice.
+Many people consider the measure to be inevitable in view of the unabated spread of the virus.

 But some experts stress the need for the government to show reasonable grounds for penalties that would limit citizens' rights, without being carried away with the prevailing mood.